 Susan B. Sloane, BS, RPh, CDE, has been a registered pharmacist for more than 20 years and a Certified Diabetes Educator for more than 15 years.
 Her two sons were diagnosed with diabetes, and since then, she has been dedicated to promoting wellness and optimal outcomes as a patient advocate, information expert, educator, and corporate partner.

 November is Diabetes Awareness Month.
 The Blue Circle is the global symbol of unity in the fight against diabetes.
-Pledge your support now on our awareness page and we'll add a Blue Circle to the map in the area where you live.
+Pledge your support now!

 We all need advocates in life, right?
 An advocate is someone who supports and stands up for you, someone who protects your rights.
 This is why people who advocate for patients with diabetes are so important.

 Whether you are discriminated against at work or have insurance questions because you can’t afford your medications, an advocate can help support you.
 For example, your local chapter of a diabetes association, such as the American Diabetes Association or the Juvenile Diabetes Research Foundation, can give you names of people who will work for you to get you the help you need.

 Diabetes advocates, working with associations all across the country, speak out and lobby for patients’ rights in every scenario you may imagine.
 For the National Step Out Team, which is the walk to raise money for ADA, diabetes advocates spoke about the need to make certain that public policies and funding match up to the seriousness of diabetes.

 Advocates protect your right to avoid discrimination in the workplace for people with diabetes.
 They also help keep our children with diabetes safer with the “Safe at School Campaign.”
 Many advocates show up in state capitols and in Washington D.C. to meet with Congress and the Senate to ensure healthcare is affordable and available to all of those affected by diabetes.